 Since, wrestling fandom has come and gone from my life in waves — a nomadic attention span in the face of the daunting investment required to actually consume all of the content produced by modern WWE is not atypical and totally understandable as fans age and add life responsibilities.

 Punk famously name-dropped Colt Cabana in his electric fourth-wall breaking pipebomb promo, which introduced me to Cabana’s podcast.
-One of the most identifiable episodes I listened to was Cabana’s interview with Kingston in 2012.
-The whole interview is great, but Kingston discussing his post-college career dissatisfaction, working in a cubicle proofreading catalogue pages for Staples spoke to my soul:
+One of the most relatable episodes I listened to was Cabana’s interview with Kingston in 2012.
+The whole interview is great, but Kingston discussing his post-college career dissatisfaction, working in a cubicle proofreading catalog pages for Staples spoke to my soul:

 “No matter how excited you seem about it, it’s still paper clips and push pins and ergonomic chairs.
 I can’t do this the rest of my life.”